leesaye/project-23-marc-copy/deliverables/A2/subteam-23.1-report.md

 1. **Identifying the problem/improvement**
    * **Define the problem you are solving.**
-     The Problem we are solving is the issue of prioritizing tasks and events that occur within a user's circle.
+     The problem we are solving is the issue of prioritizing tasks and events that occur within a user's circle.
 Our feed user story involves highlighting all the upcoming tasks and events going on into one easy to comprehend “Feed Page”.
 This page will show all events that are coming up and organize these events by what would be the highest priority for the user to accomplish first.

    * **Explain how the AI component enhances your project (e.g., automation, decision-making, prediction, personalization, etc.).**
      The use of AI will enhance the decision-making process for the user.
 AI is used to read all upcoming tasks/events and generate priority for each of these tasks.
 It will then consolidate all this information and give the user an order in which to complete these tasks.